Aquaculture in the Pacific Islands

-The Pacific Islands Regional Office works with the industry and research partners to develop, evaluate and transfer appropriate offshore aquaculture technologies.
-Our goals are to promote simplified regulatory processes in cooperation with state and other responsible federal agencies, and to facilitate improved regulatory guidance for loko i‘a (fishpond) practitioners.
+The NOAA Fisheries Pacific Islands Regional Office works with the aquaculture industry and research partners to develop, evaluate, and transfer appropriate technologies.
+Our goals are to promote simplified regulatory processes in cooperation with state and other responsible Federal agencies, and to facilitate improved regulatory guidance for loko i‘a (fishpond) practitioners.

-NOAA and the Department of Commerce released national aquaculture policies that guide federal actions and decisions on aquaculture and provide a national approach for supporting sustainable aquaculture.
+NOAA and the Department of Commerce released national aquaculture policies that guide Federal actions and decisions on aquaculture and provide a national approach for supporting sustainable aquaculture in Federal waters.

-NOAA Fisheries has prepared a Programmatic Environmental Impact Statement (PEIS), in coordination with the Western Pacific Fishery Management Council, to analyze the potential environmental effects of a proposed Pacific Islands aquaculture management program and alternatives.
-The purpose is to develop a program to support an environmentally sound and economically sustainable aquaculture industry in federal waters (beyond 3 nm from shore) of the Pacific Islands.
-The program would be implemented by amending the five fishery ecosystem plans, used to manage fisheries in the region, and NOAA Fisheries would implement the program through regulations, education, and monitoring.
+NOAA Fisheries has prepared a Programmatic Environmental Impact Statement (PEIS), in coordination with the Western Pacific Regional Fishery Management Council, to analyze the potential environmental effects of a potential Pacific Islands aquaculture management program and alternatives.
+Such a program would support an environmentally sound and economically sustainable aquaculture industry in Federal waters of the Pacific Islands.
+The Council would establish the program by amending their five fishery ecosystem plans, used to manage fisheries in the region, and NOAA Fisheries would implement the program through regulations, education, and monitoring.

-NOAA Fisheries, along with other state and federal agencies, supported the Hawaii Department of Land and Natural Resources (DLNR) in the development of a master permit for Hawaiian fishponds that encompasses the extensive permits currently required.
-DLNR has published the Ho‘āla Loko I‘a Guidebook intended to help cultural practitioners, landowners and community groups navigate the new streamlined application process for Hawaiian fishpond revitalization.
+NOAA Fisheries, along with other state and Federal agencies and nonprofit organizations, supported the Hawaii Department of Land and Natural Resources (DLNR) developing a master permit for loko i‘a that encompasses the extensive permits previously required.
+DLNR published the Ho‘āla Loko I‘a Guidebook, a resource to help cultural practitioners, landowners, and community groups navigate the new streamlined application process for Hawaiian fishpond revitalization.

 Special Coral Reef Ecosystem Fishing Permit for the Culture of Kampachi

-In July 2016, the NOAA Fisheries Pacific Islands Regional Office completed its environmental review and issued a Special Coral Reef Ecosystem Fishing Permit to Kampachi Farms, LLC., to allow the culture and harvest of Almaco jack (Seriola rivoliana), or kampachi, using a net pen system.
-This net pen would be tethered to an existing mooring located in federal waters approximately 5.5 nm offshore west of Keauhou Bay on the Island of Hawaii.
-The two-year permit authorizes Kampachi Farms, LLC to culture and harvest a maximum amount of 30,000 kampachi or approximately 120,000 lb.
-Kampachi Farms, LLC is using the permit to test the feasibility of a net pen design for raising kampachi.
-If the test is successful, this type of net pen may be practicable for future aquaculture of kampachi.
+In July 2016, the NOAA Fisheries Pacific Islands Regional Office completed its environmental review and issued a Special Coral Reef Ecosystem Fishing Permit (SCREFP) to Kampachi Farms, LLC., to allow the culture and harvest of almaco jack (Seriola rivoliana), or kampachi, using a net pen system.
+The net pen was tethered to an existing mooring located in federal waters approximately 5.5 nmi west of Keauhou Bay on the Island of Hawai‘i.
+The permit authorized the culture and harvest of up to 30,000 kampachi or approximately 120,000 lb.
+This permit was transferred to Forever Oceans in 2017 and expired in December 2021.
+During the permit period, Forever Oceans researched system designs and monitoring for offshore aquaculture operations.
 For more information, view the Final Environmental Assessment and SCREFP.